 Ensure customers maximize usage

-Customers need education and training on all the features of their subscription.
+Customers need education and traditional or virtual training on all the features of their subscription.
 For the provider, this means preparing content, including tutorials with step-by-step instructions.
 It should also be easy to reach out and receive help when necessary.

 Customer perception pricing